 Launched in the fall of 2007, the Engineering Sustainable Systems dual degree confers a master of science (MS) degree from the School for Environment and Sustainability (SEAS) and a master of science in engineering (MSE) from the College of Engineering (CoE).
 Global climate change, energy security, ecological degradation, environmental threats to human health and resource scarcity are critical sustainability challenges for the 21st century.
 Sustainability is based upon the ability to meet societal needs within the context of economical and ecological constraints.
 The program trains graduate students to protect, restore, and create engineered and natural systems that are socially, environmentally, and economically sustainable.
 Graduates have the engineering and sustainability foundations to command jobs domestically and internationally with engineering consulting firms, research and development labs in the private and public sectors (e.g. Fortune 500 corporations), government agencies, and NGOs.

 This is a 54 credit program.
 While the SEAS master’s degree is a 42 credit program and the ME master’s degree is a 30 credit program for a total of 72 credits, students in the dual-degree program can double-count 18 credits reducing the total credit requirement to 54 credits.

 For a summary of the degree requirements, please review the Dual-Master’s Degree Program requirements document.

 If a student is interested in earning a Masters of Management (MM) in conjunction with the Mechanical Engineering MSE, applicants must submit the Rackham application and the Ross Business School Management application and be admitted to both programs.
-More information about the MM/MSE can be found here.
+More information can be found here.
 Please apply to both programs separately.
 If admitted into both programs, staff will assist you in setting up the dual degree.

 Deadlines for Admission: